• Skip to primary navigation

 It’s a French dish of chicken braised with wine, lardons, mushrooms, and garlic.
 A red Burgundy wine is typically used.

-You can also find this farmhouse dish made in many regions of France make variations using different wines.
-So if Burgundy isn’t your favorite or available you can swap it out for your favorite wine.
+You can also find variations of this farmhouse dish in many regions of France using different wines.
+So, if Burgundy isn’t your favorite or available, you can swap it out for your favorite wine.

 *I used chicken thighs, but you could also use a cut-up whole chicken (skin-on, bone-in) for this stew.